+D A Jones

+PhD, AuslMM, RPGeo

-D A Jones PhD, AusIMM, RPGeo Non-executive Director Doug is a Geologist with over 30 years experience in international mineral exploration, having worked extensively in Australia, Africa, South America and Europe.
+Doug is a Geologist with over 30 years experience in international mineral exploration, having worked extensively in Australia, Africa, South America and Europe.
 His career has covered exploration for gold in a wide range of geological settings, volcanic and sediment-hosted zinc-copper-lead, and IOCG style copper-gold.
 Doug is also Managing Director of Chalice Gold Mines Limited, and a director of TSX and AIM-listed Minera IRL Limited and TSX listed Serabi Mining Plc.

+A W Kiernan

+LLB

-A W Kiernan LLB Non-executive Director Tony, previously a lawyer, is a general corporate advisor with extensive experience in the administration and operation of listed public companies.
+Tony, previously a lawyer, is a general corporate advisor with extensive experience in the administration and operation of listed public companies.
 He is Chairman of BC Iron Limited, Uranium Equities Limited, Venturex Resources Limited and is a director of Chalice Gold Mines Limited.

+C R Williams

+BSc (Hons)

-C R Williams BSc (Hons) Non-executive Director Craig is a Geologist with over 30 years experience in mineral exploration and development.
+Craig is a Geologist with over 30 years experience in mineral exploration and development.
 Craig co-founded Equinox Minerals Limited in 1993 and was President, Chief Executive Officer and Director prior to Barrick Gold's takeover of Equinox.
 He is currently Chairman of OreCorp Limited.
 He has been directly involved in several significant discoveries, including the Ernest Henry Deposit in Queensland and a series of gold deposits in Western Australia.
 In addition to his technical capabilities, he also has extensive corporate management and financing experience.

+V P Gauci

+B.Eng (Hons)

-V P Gauci B.Eng (Hons) Non-executive Director (resigned 3 October 2011) Vince was a non-executive director of the Company since 2007.
+(resigned 3 October 2011)

+Vince was a non-executive director of the Company since 2007.
 He resigned as a non-executive director of the board on 3 October 2011.
 Vince was chairman of the Group's audit committee.
 During the past three years he also served as a director of Newcrest Mining Limited and Runge Limited.

-2. Company secretaries
+2. Company Secretaries

-R K Hacker B.Com, CA, ACIS Richard is a Chartered Accountant and Chartered Secretary with significant professional and corporate experience in the resources and energy sector in Australia and the United Kingdom.
-Richard has previously worked in senior finance roles with global energy companies including Woodside Petroleum
+R K Hacker

+B.Com, CA, ACIS

+Richard is a Chartered Accountant and Chartered Secretary with significant professional and corporate experience in the resources and energy sector in Australia and the United Kingdom.
+Richard has previously worked in senior finance roles with global energy companies including Woodside Petroleum Limited and Centrica Plc.
+Prior to this, Richard was in private practice with major accounting practices.
+Richard is also the CFO and Company Secretary of Chalice Gold Mines Limited.